RCElucidator7/DistributedSystemsFinalYearProject/README.md

   git clone https://github.com/RCElucidator7/DistributedSystemsFinalYearProject.git

-Once the project has been clones, open up eclipse and use the cloned repo as the workspace.(NOTE: This project only work with Java Enterprise Edition, if you do not have this download from [here](https://www.eclipse.org/downloads/packages/)) Once you have that, you have to create the database.
+Once the project has been clones, open up eclipse and use the cloned repo as the workspace.
+(NOTE: This project only work with Java Enterprise Edition, if you do not have this download from [here](https://www.eclipse.org/downloads/packages/)) Once you have that, you have to create the database.
+When working in a new workspace, you can use eclipse to import the projects by going into

+  File > Import > Existing Projects > "RMI", "REST", "Servers"

 There are a number of ways to do this:

 ### Through phpMyAdmin:
   * Launch Wamp